DTEA: A Dual-Topology Elastic Actuator Enabling Real-Time Switching Between Series and Parallel Compliance: Introduction

-The key observation is that the elastic element in both SEA and PEA topologies is mechanically identical; what differs is where the spring connects.
+The key observation is that the elastic element in both SEA and PEA topologies is mechanically identical.
+What differs is where the spring connects.
 In an SEA, the spring connects the motor to the load.
-In a PEA, the same spring connects the actuator housing to the load, while the motor output is directly coupled to the output.
+In a PEA, the same spring connects the actuator housing to the load, while the motor is directly coupled to the load.
 If one end of a single elastic element can be redirected between the motor shaft and actuator housing in real time, the same physical spring can function as a series element in one configuration and a parallel element in the other.
 In this paper, we present the Dual-Topology Elastic Actuator (DTEA), which realizes this concept.
-The contributions of this work are: \begin{itemize}

-\item We propose a \textbf{Dual Topology Elastic Actuator (DTEA)} that switches between \textit{Series Elastic Actuation (SEA)} and \textit{Parallel Elastic Actuation (PEA)} during operation.
+The contributions of this work are: \begin{itemize} \item We propose a \textbf{Dual Topology Elastic Actuator (DTEA)} that switches between \textit{Series Elastic Actuation (SEA)} and \textit{Parallel Elastic Actuation (PEA)} during operation.
 The design allows a single elastic element to be reconfigured between both architectures without interrupting torque transmission.

 \item We build a proof-of-concept prototype and evaluate topology switching under cyclic loading to test the robustness of the mechanism.
 The actuator transitions between the two configurations within ${<}\,33.33$\,ms.